 The image was taken from one of the newspapers saved from the shop where Nonna used the twine to make blankets.
-They resemble the school uniforms we all wore as well as the dresses Mama and Zia Cathy wore when working in care homes.
+They resemble the school uniforms we all wore and the dresses Mama and Zia Cathy wore when working in care homes.